cdecker/lightning-rfc/01-messaging-crypto-and-init.md

 `Act Three` is the final phase in the authenticated key agreement described in this section.
-This act is sent from the initiator to the responder as a final concluding step. `Act Three` is only executed `iff` `Act Two` was successful.
+This act is sent from the initiator to the responder as a final concluding step.
+Act Three is only executed `iff` Act Two was successful.
-During `Act Three`, the initiator transports its static public key to the responder encrypted with _strong_ forward secrecy using the accumulated `HKDF` derived secret key at this point of the handshake.
+During Act Three, the initiator transports its static public key to the responder encrypted with strong forward secrecy using the accumulated `HKDF` derived secret key at this point of the handshake.

-The handshake is _exactly_ `66 bytes`: `1 byte` for the handshake version, `33
+The handshake is _exactly_ 66 bytes: 1 byte for the handshake version, 33
-bytes` for the ephemeral public key encrypted with the `ChaCha20` stream cipher, `16 bytes` for the encrypted public key's tag generated via the `AEAD` construction, and `16 bytes` for a final authenticating tag.
+bytes for the ephemeral public key encrypted with the `ChaCha20` stream cipher, 16 bytes for the encrypted public key's tag generated via the `AEAD` construction, and 16 bytes for a final authenticating tag.

 **Sender Actions:**